ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/mental-health.md

 * initial response to cases of suspected abuse – including child abuse, domestic abuse and sexual assault
 * mental health assessment of offenders
-* assessment of competence to consent and fitness to plead.
+* assessment of competence to consent and fitness to plead

 #### AS.S.20